• Home

 • Recipes

-You are here: Home / Senior Women Travel / World Travel for Baby Boomers / Italy / Old Doors of the World: My Obsession
+You are here: Home / Senior Women Travel / World Travel for Baby Boomers / Italy / What is Behind the Old Doors of Europe?

 I’ve never been the type of person to collect dolls, coins, stamps, teapots, or beanie babies.
 “Less is more” for me.
-However, I’ve taken to collecting the amazing and mysterious old doors I’ve stumbled on while walking through the streets of Europe.
+However, I’ve taken to collecting the amazing and quirky old doors I’ve stumbled upon while walking through the streets of Europe.

 I love taking photographs of them because each has its own peculiar personality.
 My favorites have been found in medieval city centers and ancient hill towns.
-They’re creaky, ornate, and quirky.
+They’re creaky, ornate, and mysterious.

 Who walked through them centuries ago and what went on behind them when the doors were closed?
 You’ve got to wonder how most of the old doors survived during wars, conflicts, disasters, and even poop thrown down at them from upstairs chamber pots.